Live Chat

 "How to Fit" Guides for Curtain Tracks

 We have a variety of curtain track styles and types for you to choose from, including plastic, metal, corded and uncorded, straight and bendable, for use with most window treatments, including layered curtains on a double track.
-PDF guides are available for specific tracks and we include here two general guides covering the fitting of metal and plastic curtain track.
-These "how to fit tracks" guides are easy to follow and will help you produce a professional finish to your windows.
+PDF guides are available for specific tracks and we include here two general guides covering the fitting of metal and plastic curtain track.These "how to fit tracks" guides are easy to follow and will help you produce a professional finish to your windows.

-If you cannot find the information you are looking for or need further advice, please use the Live Help button to the right or call us and one of the team will be happy to help.
+If you cannot find the information you are looking for or need further advice, then please use the Live Help button to the right or call us and one of the team will be happy to help.

-How to Fit Tracks - General InformationBack to top
+How to Fit Tracks - General Information

-Get the professional finish by using our easy-to-follow fitting instructions.
-This general guide may not apply to all types of tracks.
-Your product packaging will include a full set of instructions for your specific track.
+Get the professional finish by using our easy-to-follow fitting instructions.This is a general guide and may not apply to all types of tracks.
+A full set of instructions will be included in your product packaging for your specific track.

 You Will Need